CopernicusCodeCrafters/main/README.md

 ### Model Creation

 1. You can create a machine learning model by uploading or drawing training polygons.
+After Drawing you can set names, ids and classification.

 2. It is important that Features get object Ids that are ascending and they should not have gaps.
 If you have 17 Features the ids should be : [1...17]